 It simply does not happen and scientifically can not happen just because coconut flour is inherently a lot denser, more filling, and more nutritious than wheat flour.
 With that said, it hasn’t been an issue with anyone in my household (despite them all being big bread eaters).

-This paleo bread substitute is indeed a substitute, but it is delicious and holds up well to your favorite toppings (we love almond butter) and can even make a very satisfying sandwich.
+This paleo bread substitute is indeed a substitute, but it is delicious and holds up well as toast with your favorite toppings (we love almond butter) and can even make a very satisfying sandwich.

 How to make a Coconut Flour Bread Sandwich